divmain/recollect/README.md

 Initializes the Recollect instance and prepares it for use.
 For any object stores previously created on the specified database, a new instance of ObjectStore will be created and attached to the Recollect instance.

 The returned promise resolves to the initialized Recollect instance.
+Additionally, any pre-existing object stores are initialized and attached to the Recollect instance.

 ```javascript
 var recollect = new Recollect("someDb")  // someDb has two object stores: obstoreA, obstoreB